Sport in Ireland: Golf

 As of the early 21st century, golf is among the most-played sports in the country, with a 2008 report for the Irish Sports Council indicating that golf was then the fourth most popular sport by participation rate.
 Ireland was the first country to organise the sport on a national basis, with two "oldest governing bodies in world golf", the Golfing Union of Ireland (GUI) and the Irish Ladies Golf Union (ILGU), being formed in 1891 and 1893 respectively.
+These organisations merged in 2021 to form Golf Ireland.

 There are over 400 golf clubs throughout the island, and over 300 courses in the Republic of Ireland, and (as of 2009) Ireland reportedly had the fourth most golf courses per capita in the world, Among Ireland's most famous golf courses are Royal County Down Golf Club, Royal Portrush Golf Club, Portmarnock, Ballybunion and Lahinch.
 The most prestigious tournament of Ireland is the Irish Open, which is held on courses in the four provinces.
 Also, the K Club in County Kildare hosted the European Open from 1995 to 2007.
 Golf is regularly televised in Ireland, with both domestic and international events broadcast.

 Ireland produced several top golfers in the late 20th and early 21st century, with players like Pádraig Harrington, Paul McGinley and Shane Lowry achieving significant success internationally.
 For example, Harrington and McGinley won the World Cup of Golf in 1997 and, together with Clarke, were part of the European team that successfully defended the 2006 Ryder Cup.
 Harrington also won The Open Championship (British Open) in 2007 and 2008, and the 2008 PGA Championship.
-Clarke and Lowry won the 2011 Open Championship and 2019 Open Championship respectively.
+Lowry won the 2019 Open Championship.

-Three other golfers from Northern Ireland have had international successes in the 21st century.
-Rory McIlroy has several major tournament wins, including the 2011 U.S. Open.
-He was world number one in the Official World Golf Ranking for 95 weeks.
+Three golfers from Northern Ireland have had notable international successes in the 21st century.
+Rory McIlroy, who has spent extended periods as number one in the Official World Golf Ranking, is one of only three men to win golf's "Grand Slam", including the US Open (2011), US PGA Championship (2012 and 2014), Open Championship (2014), and Masters Tournament (2025).
 Graeme McDowell won the 2010 U.S. Open, becoming the first Irish player to do so.
 Darren Clarke won the 2011 Open Championship.